sopra-fs24-group-36/server/contributions.md

 - manually append the two development tasks they completed during the week
 - entry should consist of the date, your name, links to the github issues you worked on and optionally a short description

+## Week 5
+### Sarina

+### Jazz
+- 30.04, [#76](https://github.com/sopra-fs24-group-36/client/issues/76) implemented so ingredients from API are automatically added to recipes.
+We wanted to implement for instructions too but the API didnt provide instructions despite it being in the documentation.
+- 30.04, [#73](https://github.com/sopra-fs24-group-36/client/issues/73) added a personal cookbook and a home button to the dashboard to make user interaction a bit easier.
+- 30.04, [#72](https://github.com/sopra-fs24-group-36/client/issues/72) broccoli spinner nicely displays full broccolis
+- 30.04, [#70](https://github.com/sopra-fs24-group-36/client/issues/70) made sure no empty fields can be added when creating or editing a recipe
+- 30.04, [#71](https://github.com/sopra-fs24-group-36/client/issues/71) made sure recipes on home page are displayed as the same size like in the cookbooks.

+### Yujie

+### Summer

+### Marko

 ## Week 4
 ### Sarina
 - deployed the persistence of database tables to google cloud (with almost no issues)